TickTeam/guide-tt/ticktick_web_app/how_to_change_order_of_tasks.md

 -What's the sorting mode in Today?

 Tasks in “Today” list will be sorted by reminder time automatically.
 However, if you manually drag tasks in “Today” list, auto sorting mode will be disabled for that day.
+No worries, because automatic sorting will be available again next day.